Loganhl/1600-Final/README.md

 ---
 <ins>How to Prevent Injection</ins><br>

 Now that you know a basis of SQL Injection, let's look into ways that we can prevent our databases and frameworks from being easily infiltrated.
 Below you will find a few different methods of Injection Prevention, with attached markdown pages going further in-depth.

 **Parameterized Queries (Prepared Statements)** Parameterized Queries are a common practice to preventing SQL Injection.
 This is achieved through seperating user inputs from the SQL queries through prepared statements or parameterized queries!
-In the page below I will show you examples of how to accomplish this.
+In the page below I will show you examples of how to accomplish this.<br>

 [Parameterized Queries Example](https://github.com/Loganhl/SQL-Injection-Prevention/blob/main/parameterized.md)